Here2ServeU/monitor-FlaskApp-ELK/README.md

 # ELK Monitoring Project for t2s-courses.com

-This project sets up a Flask web application for `t2s-courses.com` using Docker Compose.
+This project uses Docker Compose to set up a Flask web application for `t2s-courses.com`.
 Additionally, it configures an ELK (Elasticsearch, Logstash, and Kibana) stack to monitor the application's logs.

 ---